“Cursed are we who inherit the blood of Caine.”

 GM: “Her soul will be seen to, sheriff,” the albino vampire rasps.

-Without further word or glance, the sheriff and Doriocourt depart the chamber, the latter carrying the chalice of Caroline’s blood, followed by the two guards.
+Without further word or glance, the sheriff and Doriocourt depart the chamber.
+The latter carries the chalice of Caroline’s blood, followed by the two guards.

 Caroline: “I have questions about this.
 About all of this.”
 One hand sweeps the room.
 “Is there any I might ask them of?”